-Michael's second opera, Jane Eyre, written to David Malouf's libretto, has been produced in the UK, Australia and America.
+Berkeley's second opera, Jane Eyre, written to David Malouf's libretto, has been produced in the UK, Australia and America.
 His third opera, For You, was written to a libretto by Ian McEwan and commissioned by Music Theatre Wales.
-It has already been toured around the UK and will be seen in a new touring production in Italy 2010.
-It was released on the Signum label in 2010.
+It was seen in a touring production in the UK and Italy 2010, and released on the Signum label.

 Michael Berkeley is appointed a CBE at Buckingham Palace

-Recent works include an Oboe Quintet Into the Ravine for Nicholas Daniel and the Carducci String Quartet and Three Rilke Sonnets for Claire Booth and the Nash Ensemble who will give a second performance in the Wigmore Hall on March 19th 2013.
+In 2012, Michael composed his Oboe Quintet, Into the Ravine for Nicholas Daniel and the Carducci String Quartet.
+Also that year, he wrote Three Rilke Sonnets for Claire Booth and the Nash Ensemble, at the Wigmore Hall.